Homeschooling in California? Here’s your plan.

 Every requirement on this page is sourced directly from California state law.
 See how we verify.

 Homeschooling is legal in California.
 California is a moderate-regulation state.
-To homeschool, you need to submit a simple notice to California Department of Education (CDE), Superintendent of Public Instruction Between October 1 and October 15 (filing window).
+To homeschool, you need to submit a simple notice to California Department of Education (CDE) by October 1 through October 15 annually.
 California does not mandate specific subjects, requires no testing, and has no specific time requirements.
 Children ages 6–18 are subject to compulsory education.

 Source: EC Section 48222 (Private School Exemption).
 Verified March 2026.